yangzai/unit1-ca/README.md

 # University Souvenir Store Application
 ## Developers
-You can pull but DO NOT COMMIT OR PUSH YET.
+You can clone/pull but DO NOT COMMIT/PUSH YET.